thomast1906/DevOps-Journey-Using-Azure-DevOps/README.md

 This tutorial/lab setup is going to take you through a DevOps journey using Azure DevOps.
 From setting up your pipeline to deploying an application to your Azure Kubernetes cluster!

+# What you will learn

-In this setup, you will learn:
+In this tutorial/lab, you will learn:
 - Initial setup of Azure DevOps to begin deploying to Azure using Pipelines as code
 - Deploy Azure resources using Terraform modules
 - Deploy a test application to Azure Kubernetes Service